InsightSoftwareConsortium/ITKSphinxExamples/src/Core/ImageAdaptors/ExtractChannelOfImageWithMultipleComponents/Documentation.rst

-Extract Channel Of Image With Multiple Components
+Extract Channel of Image With Multiple Components
 =================================================

 .. index::